 1. Manually Test Your Cookie Solution for Accessibility

-It’s important always manually to test your website components for accessibility.
+It’s important to always manually test your website components for accessibility.
 Automated tools like Accessibility Checker speed up your testing process, but won’t be able to find a <div>

 that should be an <input>